observingpizzapunch/observingpizzapunch/README.md

-# this is for forsaken only... ok?

-the rentry link is simpler/summarized info
+# this is only for forsaken... ok? , rentry is simplified info

 josh(ua) hehim/any mixed 6teen